Investor relations technology stack checklist

 - The number of your emails that have been opened or engaged with

 Reach out to an investor just a little too late and they may have been lured away by another firm.
-Consequently, it’s important to have a system that generates personalized email templates and enables you to get high-quality communications out quickly.
+Consequently, it’s important to have a platform that generates personalized email templates and enables you to get high-quality communications out quickly.

-In fact, PEI surveyed 120 fund managers about their communications with investors and, not surprisingly, 61% said that LPs have been requesting more frequent reporting about their portfolio companies since the pandemic began.
+In fact, PEI surveyed 120 fund managers about their communications with investors, and, not surprisingly, 61% said that LPs have been requesting more frequent reporting about their portfolio companies in recent times.

 Empowering investors to answer their own questions with a cutting-edge LP portal and data room like ShareSecure.
-Simple document sharing sites like Dropbox and DocuSign may work well for other industries, but they aren’t designed for the private capital industry.
+Simple document sharing sites like Dropbox and DocuSign may work well for other industries, but they aren’t designed for the nuances of the private capital industry.

-A proper data portal must have enterprise-grade security to protect the sensitive data it holds—everything from documents to video files, which are more important than ever with COVID preventing in-person interactions.
+A proper data portal must have enterprise-grade security to protect the sensitive data it holds—everything from documents to video files, which are more important than ever with the new focus on fewer in-person interactions.

 And perhaps most importantly, an LP portal should provide access to a visual dashboard where investors can check on fund performance and answer many of their own questions without having to contact your investor relations team.

-Learn More About the Growing Importance of Private Equity Technology
+Learn More About the Growing Importance of Private Equity Technology for Investor Relations